 Start with the Native America tribes, Spanish explores, and the Santa Ana River.
 Learn the 100+ years of history from the dredging of the island by W.S.
 Collins to contemporary families.
 Donations are gladly accepted.
 Visit balboaislandmuseum.org/visit/tours for more information.

-Balboa Island Museum is glad to provide our Boy & Girl Scout programs to the community.
+Balboa Island Museum is glad to provide Boy & Girl Scout programs to the community.
 We currently have Tiger, Wolf, Bear, and Webelos for young men.
 We offer Daisy, Brownie, and Jr. Girl Scout programs for young ladies.